AdityaRajSingh19/Sales-DB/README.md

 # Sales Database Website

-This project is a sales database website implemented using PHP, HTML, CSS, and MySQL.
+The Sales Database Website is a PHP-based web application designed for managing product sales data efficiently.
+It includes user authentication for secure access, CRUD operations to manage products and sales records, and integrates with MySQL for database functionality.
+Built using PHP 7.3.11 and AMPPS 3.9, with the logo designed using Adobe Illustrator version 23.1.

 ## Features